Satomi Kobayashi

 Satomi Kobayashi (小林 聡美, Kobayashi Satomi) is a Japanese actress from Tokyo.
 She won the award for best newcomer at the 4th Yokohama Film Festival for Exchange Students.
-She was previously married to screenwriter Kōki Mitani.
+She was previously married to screenwriter Kōki Mitani. she is known for playing Kimie Onda in Yappari Neko ga Suki series.
+She also starred in Kamome Shokudo, also known as Ruokala Lokki in Finnish.